Back to Blog

 1. Limited Provider Networks

 Medicare Advantage plans often use HMO or PPO networks, which may restrict access to doctors and hospitals.
-If you travel or have preferred specialists, check whether they’re in-network.
+If you travel or have preferred specialists, check whether they're in-network — and note that CMS has introduced a new Special Enrollment Period in 2026 specifically for beneficiaries who discover after enrollment that their provider isn't in their plan's directory.

 2. May Require Referrals for Specialists